azadkaratas/learn-embed-linux-buildroot/headless_wifi_setup/README.md

 The project utilizes Buildroot to create a custom Linux image that is preconfigured to connect to a WiFi network using the credentials provided by the user.
 A static IP address is assigned to the board, making it easy to locate on a local network, which is especially useful in headless setups.
 Additionally, SSH is enabled by default, allowing the user to remotely connect to and manage the board from another device.

 In this simple and first project, buildroot is configured to work with static address WiFi mode and SSH support.
-Necessary files needs to be changed are under board/ folder.
+Necessary files need to be changed are under board/ folder.
 Copying these files to the related places is written in post-build.sh file.

 The files that need to be modified for this setup are stored in the `board/` folder.
 After making the necessary changes, these files will be copied to the appropriate locations during the build process via the `post-build.sh` script.